Rishi Sunak admits inflation target harder to hit

 Mr Hunt is set to meet with big lenders on Friday to urge them to offer more support.
 But Torsten Bell, head of the Resolution Foundation said the government “won’t get away with calling on other people to do things” in the weeks ahead.

-The leading economist predicted more targeted help for homeowners in distress.
+The economist predicted more targeted help for homeowners in distress.
 He said it would most likely come in a revived and expanded Support for Mortgage Interest (SMI) scheme – introduced in the aftermath of the 2008-09 banking crash.

 “This provides a loan to help cover mortgage interest payments that a homeowner can’t afford, with that loan repaid when you sell the property,” said Mr Bell – adding: “Politicians should be doing more than calling in bankers for meetings.”

 The unions condemned the Bank’s decision to hike the rate by 0.5 per cent.
 TUC general secretary Paul Nowak warned that “dangerous groupthink” would cost homes.
-“Pushing interest rates so high that the economy is driven into recession will only make the current crisis worse,” he said.

-Unite general secretary Sharon Graham said the Bank had made the “wrong choice”, saying MPC members were “inflicting pain on ordinary households across the UK”.
+Unite general secretary Sharon Graham said the Bank had made the “wrong choice”, accusing it of “inflicting pain on ordinary households”.

+Former cabinet minister John Redwood attacked Mr Bailey and Bank of England chiefs for getting its forecasts wrong – arguing they made a “big mistake” by buying up too many bonds “which created the inflation”.

+Mr Redwood told The Independent that Mr Bailey’s position was still “secure” but called for major reform.
+“Their model has to be changed, the sooner the better.
+They should be asking themselves difficult questions on why inflation in Japan, China and other have 2 per cent or less inflation.”

+The Bank of England’s MPC said it expects inflation to “fall significantly further during the course of the year”, but the markets expect the Bank will raise interest rates yet again in the first week of August.

+The Bank noted that markets now expect the base rate to stand at an average of 5.5 per cent for three years.
 Seven members of the nine-person MPC opted for the increase to 5 per cent, but two members called for rates to remain flat.

 Join our commenting forum